 The modern Bible’s Old Testament ended with the prophecies of Malachi, which were written between 430 to 420 BC.
 Malachi lived during the twilight years of Persian Achaemenid dynasty’s domination of Judea and other Near East territories.
 Many years before his birth, the Persians had freed the Jews from exile, allowed them to return to their homeland, and gave them permission to practice Judaism freely (a sharp contrast to the restrained religious policies of the Assyrians and Babylonians).
-The Second Temple was later rebuilt under Zerubbabel (with the approval of the Persian king) in 353 BC and completed in 349 BC under the leadership of Nehemiah and Ezra.
+The Second Temple was later rebuilt under Zerubbabel (with the approval of the Persian king) being finished in 516 BC.
+This completed the work begun by both Nehemiah and Ezra.
 In 333 BC, Alexander the Great defeated Darius III of Persia and ended the Achaemenid domination in the Near East.

 Alexander the Great and the Hellenistic Period (330-166 BC)

 The Greco-Macedonian army under Alexander the Great spent the years between 334 and 323 BC conquering the Near East and even ventured as far as the northwestern frontier of India.
 Alexander the Great ruled his empire from 330 to 323 BC but his vast territory disintegrated immediately after his death.
 Various generals, friends, and family members fought for domination in his former territories, but only four leading diadochi (bodyguards) remained in power: Seleucus took Mesopotamia as well as Central Asia, Attalus ruled Anatolia, Antigonus dominated Macedon, and Ptolemy ruled Egypt.